- Research & Extension

 The OSU Beaver Bus offers a free campus shuttle service for the convenience of students, staff and all visitors between 7:00 AM and 7:00 PM, Monday through Friday, excluding holidays.
 Four buses serve campus on three routes every 5 to 14 minutes (route depending) for 33 weeks per year; one bus runs on one route the other 19 weeks of the year.
 Buses are handicap accessible, heated, and air conditioned.

 Bus.
-The City of Corvallis Transit System offers fareless (free) bus service 6 days a week, with some night service added during the school year (service is expanding significantly, including adding Sunday service, in late 2019).
-There are 12 daytime routes, and 3 night routes.
-Click on the web site for more transportation options.
+The City of Corvallis Transit System offers fareless (free) bus service 7 days a week, with some night service added during the school year.
+There are 11 daytime routes, and 3 night routes.
+Click on the City of Corvallis web site for more information about transportation options.

 Auto.
 Corvallis is about 10 miles west of I-5, the major freeway linking Washington, Oregon, and California.
 A four-lane highway extends from the freeway to Corvallis.
 Because Corvallis is a small town, traffic congestion is seldom a problem.
 On-campus parking can be purchased by the day or by the year.
 Parking Services.